 An undergraduate student is subject to academic disqualification from further registration if at the end of any term, his or her GPA for that term is less than 1.5, or if he or she has completed two successive terms on academic probation without achieving a cumulative GPA of 2.0.
 Continued registration of an undergraduate who is subject to disqualification is at the discretion of the faculty of the student’s college or its authorized agent (generally the provost/Office of the Provost).

 If a student is not currently in scholastic good standing or has been denied registration for the next ensuing quarter on the date on which he or she left the university, a statement of his or her status shall accompany his or her transcript.
 A student who has been disqualified from further registration at the University of California may not register for UC San Diego courses through summer session, through UC San Diego Extended Studies and Public Programs by way of the concurrent enrollment mechanism, or in UC San Diego Extension courses offered at the 100 level.
-Students receiving financial assistance should refer to information in the financial aid section of this catalog.
+Students receiving financial assistance should refer to information in the Financial Aid Office website.
 Unique scholarship eligibility requirements must be met.

 A full-time undergraduate student is subject to disqualification from further full-time registration if he or she does not complete thirty-six units in any three consecutive quarters of enrollment.
 Continued registration of an undergraduate who is subject to disqualification due to lack of minimum progress is at the discretion of the faculty of the student’s college or its authorized agent (generally the provost/Office of the Provost).

 Eligible students may file for an exemption from the minimum progress requirement by completing the part-time study application and receiving college approval prior to the end of the second week of the quarter.
-(See “Part-Time Study at the University of California.”)
+(See “Part-Time Study.”)